senior-devs-doom/dndmap/README.md

-#app is fully in english, I'm just dropping readme in my native language for the sake of CV#
+/// app is fully in english, I'm just dropping readme in my native language with technical details for the sake of CV ///

 Mapa do gier tabletop na urządzeniach elektronicznych, ponieważ niepodobały mi sie rynkowe alternatywy.